chinchalinchin/scrilla/README.md

 17. Scrap historical closing prices up to current year from API and store in database.
 Set up container orchestration via <i>docker-compose</i>

 18. ERROR: There seems to be a problem with the correlation algorithm over time ranges longer than 100 days.
 NOTE: Pretty sure this is resolved now, but needs further testing.
 Correlation algorithm needs test for mix of asset types as well, i.e. equities and crypto.

+19. Condense DEBUG and VERBOSE environment variables into a string valued variable for simpler output configuration, i.e. LOG_LEVEL or some such instead of separating the two options.

 ### NOTES